bennettrwu/NER-Extension/README.md

 An implementation of the NER model described in <i>Template-Based Named Entity Recognition Using BART</i> (Cui, Leyang et al., 2021) as well as a NER Chrome browser extension and server to highlight named entities on webpages.

+## About

+Built with Python, PyTorch, Node.js, Typescript, and Javascript.

 ## Getting Started

 ### Prerequisites